mgp123/diffusion-learning/readme.md

 $$ \hat{\alpha_t}^2  + (1-\hat{\alpha_t})^2 = 2 \hat{\alpha_t} (\hat{\alpha_t}-1) + 1 $$

 Which would vary as you advance in the markov chain.
-It would less variance between the extremes.
-How exactly, depends on the specific schedule we use.
+It would have less variance between the extremes.
+How exactly?
+It depends on the specific schedule we use.

 ## References
 - Denoising Diffusion Probabilistic Models. *Jonathan Ho, Ajay Jain, Pieter Abbeel*.
 [Paper](https://arxiv.org/abs/2006.11239)